Is your lawn organic? (Think barefoot kids and wild salmon)

 - Finely shredded leaves (leaf mulch)

-Spread it with the backside of a steel rake.
-Or broadcast it by the shovelful, as if feeding chickens.
-Then spread it around with a leaf rake with a combing, fluffing action.
+Then spread it around with the backside of a steel rake or with a leaf rake with a combing, fluffing action.

 Then something magic happens.
 New, green shoots emerge and the brown stuff settles into the ground and disappears.